 While credit scores can range from 300 to 900, the magic number is 650.
 For the most part, many types of car loans and other lines of credit will be hard to obtain if your score is below this number.
-On the other hand, those with credit scores above this will have an easier time borrowing money in Canada and getting cards with higher credit limits.
+On the other hand, those with credit scores below this may need to get bad credit loans when they need to borrow money in an emergency.

 How Does a Low Credit Score Hurt Me?

 When you have a credit score below average, you are considered to have poor credit.

 In this case, Canadians may be denied a good rate on many types of credit, including car loans, home loans, and credit cards.
 In addition, you could pay more for your rental's down payment or have a deposit on your utility bill setup.